Joseph-Cayemitte/SimpleTodo/README.md

 ## Notes

 Biggest problem was removing the items in the list.
-When i would try to remove via long press the, the app would crash.
-It was doing this becuase i accidentally left itemsAddapter as a final variable.
+When I would try to remove an item via long press, the app would crash.
+It was doing this becuase I accidentally left the variable itemsAddapter as a final variable.

 ## License